aqn96/rpi5-tailscale-homeserver/README.md

 ## 1. Introduction & My Goals

 This project documents the step-by-step process of setting up a low-power, 24/7 headless Linux server using a Raspberry Pi 5.
-The primary goal is to create a versatile home lab environment located in San Diego, California, for:
+The primary goal is to create a versatile home lab environment located in for:

 * Coding projects and development.
 * Networking practice and experiments.